timothycini-boop/Notion-to-Obsidian/README.md

 ----

+# Notion Markdown Backup

-I built this because Notion is great right up to the point you can't get to it.
-All my work systems, contracts, project notes, personal writing, they live there.
-If Notion goes down, or my account gets locked, or they kill a feature I depend on, or any of a dozen other things, I lose access to material I genuinely need.
-And Notion's own export only gives you JSON dumps and CSVs that are fine for a worst-case restore but useless for anything else.
+I built this because Notion is great until you can't get to it.
+All my important stuff lives there.
+If Notion goes down or my account gets locked, I lose access.
+And Notion's own export gives you JSON and CSV that's fine for a worst-case restore but useless otherwise.

-I wanted a second copy of my workspace that I actually own, in a format I can read offline, search through, and open in another tool if I want to.
-This is that.

-It runs on GitHub Actions every Sunday at 3am UTC.
-It walks your Notion workspace, converts every page and database row into Markdown with YAML frontmatter, and commits the result back to your repo.
-Total cost: $0.
-Total maintenance: nothing once it's set up, unless you want a fresh copy on your laptop.

-The result is a `backup/` folder you can:

-- Browse on GitHub
-- Clone to your laptop with GitHub Desktop
-- Open as a vault in Obsidian — every relation between database rows becomes a clickable wikilink, so your knowledge graph survives the move
-- Read on a plane, on a phone, on anything that reads text files

-This is a backup, not a sync.
-One-way (Notion → Markdown).
-Nothing you change in the Markdown gets pushed back to Notion.
+This makes a second copy of your workspace in Markdown — readable, searchable, owned.
+It runs weekly via GitHub Actions for free.
+Drop it into Obsidian and you get an offline vault with relations preserved as wikilinks, plus Obsidian's graph view: an interactive map of how everything in your workspace connects.
+Notion doesn't offer that.

+One-way only.
+Notion stays the source of truth.

 ## Setup

-You'll need: a free GitHub account, a Notion workspace, and about an hour the first time.
-After that it runs itself.
+You need a free GitHub account, a Notion workspace, and about an hour the first time.

-### 1. Make your own copy of this repo
+### 1. Make your own copy

-Click **Use this template** at the top of this page → **Create a new repository**.
-Name it whatever you want (`my-notion-backup` works fine).
-Set it to **Private** — your backup content will live inside it, so it shouldn't be public.
+Click **Use this template** at the top → **Create a new repository**.
+Set it to **Private** — your backup content lives in it.

 ### 2. Create a Notion integration

-Go to `notion.so/my-integrations` → **+ New integration**.
-Name it something recognisable like "GitHub Backup", pick your workspace, leave the type as Internal.
+`notion.so/my-integrations` → **+ New integration**.
+Name it "GitHub Backup", pick your workspace, leave type as Internal.
 Submit.

-On the next screen, find **Capabilities** and set it to **Read content** only.
-Then find the **Internal Integration Token** — it's a long string starting with `ntn_` or `secret_`.
-Click Show, copy it, paste it somewhere safe temporarily like a password manager.
-You'll use it in step 4.
+On the next screen, set **Capabilities** to **Read content** only.
+Copy the **Internal Integration Token** (long string starting with `ntn_`) and keep it somewhere safe — you'll need it in step 4.

 ### 3. Share your pages with the integration

-A fresh Notion integration starts with access to nothing.
-You have to invite it to each top-level page you want backed up.
-Sub-pages and child databases inherit, so this is only top-level.
+A fresh integration sees nothing.
+For each top-level page in your sidebar:

-For each page in your sidebar that matters:

-- Open the page
-- Click the `•••` menu top-right
-- Connections → Add connections → search for your integration name → confirm
+`•••` menu → Connections → Add connections → find your integration → confirm.

+Sub-pages inherit, so top-level is enough.

 ### 4. Add your token to GitHub

 In your repo: **Settings → Secrets and variables → Actions → New repository secret**.

-- Name: `NOTION_TOKEN` (this exact name, case matters)
+- Name: `NOTION_TOKEN` (exact, case matters)
-- Secret: the token you copied in step 2
+- Secret: the token from step 2

-Click Add.
-GitHub encrypts the value.
-Even you can't view it again afterwards — only the workflow can.

 ### 5. Run it

-**Actions tab → Notion Backup → Run workflow → Run workflow** (leave the branch as main).
+**Actions tab → Notion Backup → Run workflow → Run workflow**.

-The first run can take 15-30 minutes depending on how much you have in Notion.
-When the green check appears, look at your `backup/` folder — there should be one file per page and database row.

-It'll also run automatically every Sunday from now on.
+First run is 15-30 minutes for a large workspace.
+When the green check appears, your `backup/` folder is populated.
+It runs itself every Sunday from then on.

-### 6. (Optional) Open it in Obsidian
+### 6. (Optional) Open in Obsidian

-Install [GitHub Desktop](https://desktop.github.com).
-Clone your repo to a local folder.
-Install [Obsidian](https://obsidian.md).
-Open Obsidian → "Open folder as vault" → point at the `backup` subfolder inside the folder GitHub Desktop made.

-To pull fresh content after the weekly run: open GitHub Desktop, click **Fetch origin**, then **Pull origin** when something's new.
+Install [GitHub Desktop](https://desktop.github.com), clone the repo locally.
+Install [Obsidian](https://obsidian.md), open the `backup` subfolder as a vault.

+Weekly: open GitHub Desktop, Fetch → Pull.

+Once you're in Obsidian, open the **Graph View** (sidebar icon, or `Cmd+G`) to see your workspace as a connected network.
+Worth doing once just to see what your scaffolding actually looks like from above.

 ## Configuration

-- **Change the schedule**: edit the `cron` line in `.github/workflows/backup.yml`.
-Use crontab.guru if you don't speak cron natively.
+- **Schedule**: edit the `cron` line in `.github/workflows/backup.yml`.
+Use crontab.guru if you don't read cron.
-- **Exclude databases**: add their exact names (as they appear in your `backup/` subfolders) to the `EXCLUDED_DATABASES` list at the top of `backup.py`.
+- **Exclude databases**: add names (exactly as they appear in `backup/`) to `EXCLUDED_DATABASES` in `backup.py`.
-- **Cleaner alternative**: just remove the integration's connection from a database in Notion (the `•••` menu → Connections → remove).
-That's the simpler way for permanent exclusions and doesn't require touching code.
+- **Or disconnect in Notion**: remove the integration's connection from the database directly.
+Cleaner for permanent exclusions.

 ## Limitations

-Honest about what this doesn't do well, since you should know before you depend on it:

-- **One-way only.** Edits in Markdown don't sync back to Notion.
-Notion stays the source of truth.
+- **One-way.** Markdown edits don't go back to Notion.
-- **Some block types aren't handled.** Mostly the exotic ones — synced blocks, equations, fancy embeds.
-They show up as HTML comments noting the unsupported type.
-Common stuff (paragraphs, headings, lists, code, callouts, quotes, to-dos) is fine.
+- **Common blocks supported.** Paragraphs, headings, lists, code, callouts, quotes, to-dos all fine.
+Exotic blocks (synced blocks, equations, embeds) show as comments noting the type.
-- **Linked database resolution is partial.** Inline databases back up cleanly.
-Linked-database *views* embedded in page bodies sometimes show as "unresolved" because Notion's API doesn't always expose what they point to.
+- **Linked databases partial.** Inline databases back up cleanly.
+Linked-database *views* embedded in pages sometimes show as unresolved.
-- **Big workspaces are slow.** ~2,000+ pages takes 20-30 minutes per run, due to API rate limits (3 requests/second).
-Free tier of GitHub Actions allows 2,000 minutes/month for private repos, so this isn't a problem in practice.
+- **Slow on large workspaces.** 2,000+ pages takes 20-30 min per run.
+Well within GitHub Actions' free 2,000 min/month for private repos.
-- **Not official.** This isn't a Notion product.
-They've changed their API mid-build before (the data sources split in September 2025) and will probably do it again.
-If something breaks, check Notion's changelog first.
+- **Not official.** Not a Notion product.
+They've changed their API mid-build before and will again.

 ## Licence

 MIT.
-Do whatever you want with the code, just keep the copyright notice.